ryan-mcclue/musings/1649152406-basic-desktop-workflow-part-1.md

 As floats are an approximation, when comparing to 0.0f (say for a denominator check) or negative (say for a square root) use a tolerance/epsilon less-than/greater-than check.
 In fact whenever dividing should always ask oneself "can the value be zero?"
-To be clear about float to int casting, use a macro like truncate/round (think about what if uneven divide) Be aware that mixed integer and float arithmetic will go to float (implications for rounding)
+To be clear about float to int casting, use a macro like truncate/round (think about what if uneven divide) Due to mixed integer and float arithmetic going to float, calculate integer percentages `val * 100 / total`

 For easy substitution, use single letter prefix names like `output_h` and `output_w`.
 Convention for variable arrays, e.g. `Planes plane[1]`, `planes` and `plane_count (use ARRAY_COUNT macro here)`